 - Only three chambers.

 - Designed with pipe threads instead of hose threads.

-The Progear 3200 is a great, high-quality product that is an excellent investment due to its durability.
-It’s self-priming up to six feet and as a flow of 3.0 gallons of water per minute.
-The model can provide pressure up to 50 PSI, and will have no problem powering several appliances at once.
+The Progear 3200 is a high-quality, durable product that is an excellent investment.
+The model can provide a flow of 3.3 gallons per minute at a pressure of up to 50 PSI, and will have no problem powering several appliances at once.

-At 4.75 pounds and 12.5 x 6.2 x 5.3 inches, the Progear 3200 is a bit on the large side compared to other products on the list.
-However, this added size and weight help the unit to be more efficient, so it’s not necessarily a bad thing.
-This is also an indicator of good, high-quality parts, which usually weigh more than cheap parts.
+At 4 pounds and 10.5 x 5.6 x 5.3 inches, the Progear 3200 is a bit on the large side as compared to some others on this list.
+However, this added size and weight help the unit to be more efficient and are also an indicator that good, high-quality parts, which usually weigh more than cheap parts, have been used.

 - Made in the U.S.A.

-Here is another self-priming water pump that delivers outstanding results.
-The Flow Max has a water flow of up to 3.0 gallons per minute and pressures up to 50 PSI.
+Here is another self-priming model that delivers outstanding results.
+The Flow Max has a flow rate of up to 3.0 gallons per minute and pressures up to 50 PSI.
 It features a heavy-duty, corrosion-resistant motor and an exterior body made of thick, heavy-duty polyethylene.

-The Flow Max is extremely quiet, so it’s good if vibrating noises disturb you.
+The Flow Max is an extremely quiet RV water pump, so it’s good if vibrating noises disturb you.
 It’s made with noise-canceling rubber feet to absorb vibrations.

 Like most RV water pumps, it can run dry without damage.
-It’s self-priming up to six feet, and it comes with a screen filter to keep debris out of the water.
-The pump measures 10.5 x 6 x 6.5 inches and weighs around 4.5 pounds.
+It’s self-priming up to six feet, and it comes with a screen filter to keep debris out of your supply This Flow Max model measures 10.5 x 6 x 5.5 inches and weighs around 4.5 pounds.
 It has a slightly high max amps rating of 9.5, so you’ll have to make sure you have enough amps to support it.